-After learning the rules to No Limit Hold’em, you may be wondering how to approach the game’s strategy.
+After learning the rules to No Limit Hold’ em, you may be wondering how to approach the game’s strategy.
 Poker is as strategically rich as you make it – we offer classes for women on concepts basic to advanced.
-But to get you started thinking about poker strategy the right way, here are five tips to take your game to the next level:
+But to get you started thinking about poker strategy the right way, here are five tips to harness the power of poker and take your game to the next level.

 1. Bet with purpose